newhuo-tech/hk-docs_rm/source/index.html.md

 Via this endpoint, user should be able to query ‘termless’ point’s balance, as well as ‘terminable’ point’s balance including its group IDs and individual expiration date.<br>
 Via this endpoint, user could only query point’s balance instead of any other cryptocurrency’s balance.<br>
 Via this endpoint, parent user could query either parent user’s point balance, or sub user’s point balance.<br>
-User can only exchange Huobi point via Huobi official web or app.<br>
+User can only exchange New Huo point via New Huo official web or app.<br>

 API Key Permission：Read<br>
 Rate Limit: 2times/s<br>